You down with o.p.p? Yeah, you know me.

 We were out barhopping not long ago when we spotted this promo poster on the wall of one of the many joints we visited.
 You’ll notice most of the text is in English.
 That’s because Ondarra sort of markets itself to the expat Brit crowd here.
-Anyway, after a couple of attempts to adequately photograph the poster, we just ripped it down and departed, because hey, just like that old rap group Naughty By Nature, in a pinch we’re down with o.p.p.
-This particular o.p.p. features the work of mid-century pin-up artist Peter Driben, who painted covers for the Robert Harrison-operated pulp mags Wink, Flirt, Beauty Parade, and others.
-Driben is one of the most important and prolific pulp illustrators who ever lived, so we’ll be posting—or, ahem, borrowing—some more of his work in the future.
+Anyway, after a couple of attempts to adequately photograph the poster, we just ripped it down and departed, because hey, why not?
+This particular poster features the work of mid-century pin-up artist Peter Driben, who painted covers for the Robert Harrison-operated pulp mags Wink, Flirt, Beauty Parade, and others.
+Driben is one of the most important and prolific pulp illustrators, so we’ll be stealing—or, ahem, borrowing—some more of his work in the future.

 |